UofT-DSI/onboarding/environment_setup/tech_onboarding_linux.md

     ```
   - You should see something like `conda 23.x.x`.

-- Bookmark the [Conda Cheat Sheet](https://conda.io/projects/conda/en/latest/user-guide/cheatsheet.html), a reference as you begin working with Conda.

 ## Necessary Packages

 Now that Conda is ready, let’s set up everything you’ll need for the DSI Certificate.